-Thirteen (13) youths participated in the Muskingum County Juvenile Re-entry Initiative during the calendar year of 2017 with three (3) youths successfully completed the initiative.
-One (1) youth was terminated unsuccessfully by Court order.
-Eight (8) youths remained in the program at year's end.
+Nine (9) youths participated in the Muskingum County Juvenile Reentry Initiative during 2018 with two (2) youths successfully completing the initiative.
+Three (3) youths were terminated unsuccessfully by Court order.
+Four (4) youths remained in the program at year's end.